Joe Klukay

 Joseph Francis Klukay a.k.a.
 "The Duke of Padocah" (November 6, 1922 – February 3, 2006) was a professional Canadian ice hockey forward.
 He was born in Sault Ste.
 Marie, Ontario.

 Klukay began his National Hockey League career with the Toronto Maple Leafs in 1943.
 He also played for the Boston Bruins.
-He left the NHL following the 1956 season and played several more years in the Ontario Senior Hockey League with the Windsor Bulldogs before retiring from hockey altogether in 1964.
+He left the NHL following the 1956 season and played several more years in the OHA Senior A League with the Windsor Bulldogs before retiring from hockey altogether in 1964.
 In his career, he won 4 Stanley Cups and 1 Allan Cup.
 Klukay was the first Sault Ste.
 Marie native to play in the NHL All Star Game, doing so with the Maple Leafs during the first three official installments from 1947-1949.